balenaltd/handbook/docs/policies/leave-policy.md

 **Employees:** team members with employment contracts in UK/US/Greece.

-**Substitute (cover)**: team member who will work in your stead.
+**Substitute (cover)**: Briefed team member with visibility of your work, and/or who has been coordinated with to step in if something comes up relevant to your work while you are away.(details within ‘Notes’).

 ## At-a-glance (summary)
 * There is no limit to the number of days you can use.
 * Leave requests are auto-approved.
 * When requesting more than 2 consecutive days you are required to assign a substitute (cover).
-* In order to take more than 2 weeks (10 working days) within 3 calendar months (consecutive or spread out) you'll need People Operation's approval.
+* In order to take more than 2 weeks (10 working days) within 3 calendar months (consecutive or spread out) you'll need to make People Operations aware.
 * You need to request leave in advance, equal to (at least) the number of days of leave you are planning to take.

 ## Why unlimited leave?